FORT WORTH DWI ATTORNEYS

 Because they perform these 3 manipulations on each eyeball, there is a maximum possibility of six clues on the HGN test.
-Most Fort Worth DWI attorneys understand that HGN evidence is confusing to a jury and typically not helpful to the state in proving the case.
+Most DUI attorneys understand that HGN evidence is confusing to a jury and typically not helpful to the state in proving the case.

 Walk and Turn Test

 The walk and turn is the second test in the FST battery.
 It and the third test, the one leg stand test, are designed to test an individual’s divided attention.
 Divided attention can best be described as someone’s ability to use their mind and body in concert to achieve a desired result.
 Driving requires divided attention.
 So, testing for divided attention ability is the idea behind these tests.
 However, these tests are very peculiar when compared to the task of operating a vehicle.
 For this reason, these tests have and continue to come under heavy scrutiny.

 When administering the walk and turn (WAT), the officer will instruct the individual to stand in a heel-to-toe position with his arms down at his side.
 If you can visualize it or know from having done this test, this position is very awkward and hard to maintain.
 While trying to hold in this position, the police officer then gives the instructions to the test and you are expected to listen and follow along.
 The basic instructions order the individual to take nine heel-to-toe steps down (what is usually) and imaginary line, then take a series of smaller steps to make the turn before taking nine heel-to-toe steps back to where the individual started.
 There are eight clues the police officer is trained to look for.
 They are:

 - Takes the wrong number of steps; and

 These “clues” of intoxication are things that a perfectly sober person would likely experience as well when attempting this test and our DWI trial attorneys will point that out to a jury.